Getting ready for young employees

-- Gateway (external link) is a scheme for schools to provide structured workplace learning in the workforce.
+- Gateway is a scheme for schools to provide structured workplace learning in the workforce.
 Students can receive credits towards qualifications on the New Zealand Qualifications Framework (NZQA), including NCEA, and gain experience for future career pathways through work placements.
 Refer to the Youth Guarantee website (external link)

-- School to work programmes introducing employers and young people are organised by industry training organisations (external link) and by local Youth Guarantee providers. (external link)
+- School to work programmes introducing employers and young people are organised by industry training organisations and by local Youth Guarantee providers (external link)

-- Work Inspiration (external link) is a work exploration programme showcasing industry pathways to 13 to 18 year olds.
+- Work Inspiration is a work exploration programme showcasing industry pathways to 13 to 18 year olds.
 It provides an opportunity for young people to research career options and is designed to encourage career conversations alongside hands-on activities.
 For employers, some set-up time is required to plan the programme and tailor the materials.
 Support materials and advice are available.
 The programme is supported by Careers New Zealand (external link)

 - Work and Income (external link) can organise work placements for their jobseekers for up to four weeks.